pybamm-team/pybamm.org/content/jobs.md

 Do you have an open position in battery modeling or simulation?
 By posting in the PyBaMM Jobs Board, you can:
 - Reach a targeted audience of battery modeling experts and enthusiasts
-- Access to a pool of candidates with specialized skills in PyBaMM and battery simulation
+- Gain access to a pool of candidates with specialized skills in PyBaMM and battery simulation
 - Increase visibility within the PyBaMM community and broader battery modeling ecosystem
 - Support the open-source PyBaMM project and its community